mayaanne/foundations/sprint-3/js-learn-basics-course.md

 ## Timebox Courses - Visual Audial
 These are, what we believe to be, the best three JavaScript tutorials.
 Use them to familiarise yourself with the concepts and get a good overview of where you are headed.
 Try not to get lost in the details - you'll get plenty of practice in the next FreeCodeCamp step.

-It's unlikey you'll have time to do all 3 courses - so have a try and choose which one fits best.
+It's unlikely you'll have time to do all 3 courses - so have a try and choose which one fits best.

 A powerful combo is the Practical JavaScript course with Kirupa's diagrams (in the read section) as a supplement.